aliang6/Prestige/README.md

 The user enters the webpage, and sees the option to enter a website url that links to an article.
 They then press a button to analyze their inputs and are returned with understandable and visually appealing results.
 Additional features to have the article read out loud and also the option to have it translated will be implemented later.

 # Technical
-## Models
-- Results

 ## Views
 - Index/Home
+- Website Reputation
+- Writer's Legitimacy
-- Text/URL Input
+- Sentiment Report
-- Result
+- Article Summary

-## Routes
+## Routes (Slightly inaccurate due to the addition of React)
-- Index/Home
+- Index/Home/NewAnalysis
   - GET <span></span>www.prestige.com/
-- Result
+- WebsiteReputation/WriterLegitimacy/SentimentReport/ArticleSummary
   - GET <span></span>www.prestige.com/result
   - POST <span></span>www.prestige.com/results

 ## Features
-- Input for text and links
+- Input for links
 - Results page with analysis and summary
 - Option to translate the article and its summary
-- Option to see current trending news/topics

 ## Languages
 #### Front-End
 * HTML
 * CSS
+* JavaScript
-* Bootstrap
+* Chart.js
 #### Back-End
 * JavaScript
-* jQuery
 * React
 * Node.js
 * Express.js
-* MongoDB
-* IBM Watson Natural Language Classifier, Natural Language Understanding, Tone Analyzer, Language Translator, and Text to Speech
+* IBM Watson Natural Language Classifier
-* WebKnox Text-Processing, Words,
+* IBM Watson Personality Insight
+* Aylien Extract
+* Aylien Summarize
-* Aylien
+* Aylien Sentiment
+* To be added:
+  * IBM Watson Natural Language Understanding
+  * IBM Watson Language Translator
+  * IBM Watson Text to Speech

 ## Planning
 - Week One
   - Monday July 23, 2018
     - Design document
-    - Node.js, MongoDB, and API setup
+    - Node.js, Express.js and API setup
   - Tuesday July 24, 2018
     - Experiment with APIs and learn their calls
   - Wednesday July 25, 2018